bibermann/doco-cli/README.md

 ## Configuration

-To create a backup, you need to either create a `doco.config.toml` file or a `doco.config.json` file.
+To create a backup, you need to either create a `doco.config.toml` file, a `doco.config.json` file or set environment variables.

 See [docs/configuration.md](docs/configuration.md).